On-Demand Webinar: The Ransomware Explosion

 New Trends from the Phishing Trends & Intelligence Report

 Phishing is, by far, the most prevalent delivery mechanism of ransomware.
 Overall, ransomware attacks have had a high infection rate, but a low rate of success with only a small fraction of victims paying ransoms.
-In this webinar, we will explore how, in 2016, threat actors evolved their tactics from targeting individual victims to companies that were more likely to view paying a ransom as their best option.
+This webinar explores how, in 2016, threat actors evolved their tactics from targeting individual victims to companies that were more likely to view paying a ransom as their best option.
 This primarily includes small businesses, schools, government agencies, critical infrastructure facilities, and medical facilities.
 Ransomware is exploitation of people in its truest form.
 From businesses of all sizes across all industries, it’s a threat that does not discriminate.

-Josh Shilko, Manager, Digital Forensics and Incident Response, PhishLabs R.A.I.D., will share key findings which include:
+Josh Shilko, Manager, Digital Forensics and Incident Response, PhishLabs R.A.I.D., shares key findings which include: